hmaerki/experiment_micropython/board_PYV3_sanmuchina/README.md

-# Micropython PyBoard v3 - sanmuchina.com
+# Micropython PyBoard v3 (compatible) - sanmuchina.com
 I got a micropython board from Aliexpress and was impressed of the quality of the board.
 On this page I share all what may be helful for you to use this board.
 The micropython project is *outstanding*.
 Buy such a board an have fun!

 ## Board from Aliexpress